Nilanka1982/Homicide-Data-Analyzing-Visualization/README.md

 Homicide data  - From Kaggle

 ### Tool
-I used R programming here to Import , Manipulation, Cleaning, Satistical Analysis and Visualization
+I used R programming here to Import , Manipulation, Cleaning, and Visualization

+### Data Cleaning
+1. Data Loading.
+2. Investigating all varibles and identifying missing data and data with wrong data type.
+3. Handling Missing values.
+4. Converting to the Correct Data Type.
+(Data Formatting)
+5. Removing error Data with error data type.

+####